-The response of the government of Nigeria to persistent religious freedom concerns in that country continues to be inadequate.
+The response of the government of Nigeria to persistent religious freedom concerns continues to be inadequate.
 These concerns include an ongoing series of violent communal conflicts along religious lines; the expansion of sharia (Islamic law) into the criminal codes of several northern Nigerian states; and discrimination against minority communities of Christians and Muslims.
 In addition, there are reports of foreign sources of funding and support for Islamic extremist activities in northern Nigeria, activities that threaten to fracture the already fragile relations between the two main religious groups.
-However, during the past two years, Nigerian security forces have responded more quickly to quell sectarian violence and have taken steps to address the activities of Islamic extremist groups.
+However, in recent years, Nigerian security forces have responded more quickly to quell sectarian violence and have taken steps to address the activities of Islamic extremist groups.
 Because of persistent concerns, the Commission continues to place Nigeria on its Watch List.